Emmett Till: Influence on civil rights

 Mississippi became in the eyes of the nation the epitome of racism and the citadel of white supremacy.
 From this time on, the slightest racial incident anywhere in the state was spotlighted and magnified.
 To the Negro race throughout the South and to some extent in other parts of the country, this verdict indicated an end to the system of noblesse oblige.
 The faith in the white power structure waned rapidly.
 Negro faith in legalism declined, and the revolt officially began on December 1, 1955, with the Montgomery, Alabama, bus boycott.

 I thought of Emmett Till and I just couldn't go back.

 — —Rosa Parks, on her refusal to move to the back of the bus, launching the Montgomery bus boycott.

-In Montgomery a few months after the murder, Rosa Parks attended a rally for Till, led by Martin Luther King Jr. Soon after, she refused to give up her seat on a segregated bus to a white passenger.
+In Montgomery a few months after the murder, Rosa Parks attended a rally for Till, led by Martin Luther King Jr. Soon after, she was arrested for refusing to give up her seat on a segregated bus to a white passenger.
 The incident sparked a year-long well-organized grassroots boycott of the public bus system.
 The boycott was designed to force the city to change its segregation policies.
 Parks later said when she did not get up and move to the rear of the bus, "I thought of Emmett Till and I just couldn't go back."

-According to author Clayborne Carson, Till's death and the widespread coverage of the students integrating Little Rock Central High School in 1957 were especially profound for younger blacks: "It was out of this festering discontent and an awareness of earlier isolated protests that the sit-ins of the 1960s were born."After seeing pictures of Till's mutilated body, in Louisville, Kentucky, young Cassius Clay (later famed boxer Muhammad Ali) and a friend took out their frustration by vandalizing a local railyard, causing a locomotive engine to derail.
+According to author Clayborne Carson, Till's death and the widespread coverage of the students integrating Little Rock Central High School in 1957 were especially profound for younger blacks: "It was out of this festering discontent and an awareness of earlier isolated protests that the sit-ins of the 1960s were born."
+After seeing pictures of Till's mutilated body, in Louisville, Kentucky, young Cassius Clay (later famed boxer Muhammad Ali) and a friend took out their frustration by vandalizing a local railyard, causing a locomotive engine to derail.

 In 1963, Sunflower County resident and sharecropper Fannie Lou Hamer was jailed and beaten for attempting to register to vote.
 The next year, she led a massive voter registration drive in the Delta region, and volunteers worked on Freedom Summer throughout the state.
 Before 1954, 265 black people were registered to vote in three Delta counties, where they were a majority of the population.
 At this time, blacks made up 41% of the total state population.
-The summer Emmett Till was killed, the number of registered voters in those three counties dropped to 90.
-By the end of 1955, 14 Mississippi counties had no registered black voters.
+The summer Emmett Till was killed, the number of registered voters in those three counties dropped to 90, and by the end of 1955, 14 Mississippi counties had no registered black voters.
 The Mississippi Freedom Summer of 1964 registered 63,000 black voters in a simplified process administered by the project; they formed their own political party because they were closed out of the Democratic Regulars in Mississippi.